Coronavirus (COVID-19) Information

 - July 30 - COVID-19 Related School Reopening and Distance Learning Question and Answer Guide

 Early Childhood Special Education opportunities are of great value to children and their families.
 Attending a high-quality preschool program that is in a public school, or is community-based, provides children with rich experiences that support on-going success in school.
 Given these unusual times, early childhood experiences, especially for our most vulnerable populations (e.g., children with disabilities, English language learners), can help close opportunity and achievement gaps that have been persistent in Missouri.
 During COVID-19, guidance is being issued in response to changing circumstances and information.
-This document is designed to provide resources for early childhood special educators and parents to access as enhancements to learning.
+The ECSE COVID-19 Resource Table is designed to provide resources for early childhood special educators and parents to access as enhancements to learning.
 Please note that many community-based childcare programs continue to serve children safely through the COVID-19 public health emergency.

 After receiving many questions from constituents, the DESE Office of Special Education developed a COVID-19 question and answer guide.
 The compliance team utilized information from a variety of resources, including guidance documents posted by other states and national organizations as well as questions received from Missouri educators serving special education students.
 State and local education agencies are testing these uncharted waters together.
 Our challenge is to think about the intent and purpose behind the procedural requirements for each step of the special education process, and then lead teams as they reflect on how they can fulfill that same purpose and intent in an alternate way, in light of our current circumstances.
 We must do the best we can to stay true to the intent of IDEA.
 Please remember to review the daily LRP site for new information.
 View the DESE Special Education Compliance COVID-19 Question and Answer Guide.

 - May Schools Disclose Information about Cases of COVID-19? - Four most common questions asked of the U.S. Department of Education